Charters

 • Attendance boundaries in the beginning of February.

-• Busing eligibility and route numbers in the last week of August.
+• Busing eligibility and route numbers for next September available in the last week of August.

-How will my child know which bus to get on at school?
+How will my student know which bus to get on at school?

-All vehicles have signs displayed in the window at the front of the bus indicating the route number.
-To find your child’s route number:
+All school vehicles have signs displayed in the window at the front and/or side of the bus indicating the route number.
+To find your student’s route number:

-1. Go to “Student Login” (link available on our homepage).
+1. Click on “Parent Portal” (link available on our homepage).

 5. Enter your street number (house number only)